 Fees paid to Deloitte Limited are included in note B2 of the notes to the financial statements.
-A total of \$186,517 was paid to Deloitte Limited for audit-related services.
-There were no non-audit services provided by Deloitte Limited for the year ended 31 December 2017, and consequently no fees paid in respect of non-audit services.
+A total of \$206,000 was paid to Deloitte Limited for audit-related services.
+In addition, fees of \$5,730 were paid to Deloitte Limited for non-audit work during the year.
 All non-audit services provided must have the prior approval of the Audit and Risk Management Committee.